alexanderGugel/nerva/README.md

 ## Project Status

 The project is in **pre-alpha** stage.
-While the registry server is in a usable state, the documentation is currently insufficient and the setup process tedious.
+While the registry server is in an usable state, the documentation is currently insufficient and the setup process tedious.